 Throughout modern history, the beauty of the face has been immortalized in songs and movies.
-A popular 1920s song discussed the virtues of a “Baby Face.”
+A popular 1920s song discussed the virtues of “Baby Face.”
 Fred Astaire danced tribute to Audrey Hepburn in the 1957 musical film “Funny Face.”
 There is no question that today’s culture places a great deal of emphasis on having a beautiful face.
 This is reflected in the fact that there was a dramatic 6 percent increase in the number of facelifts performed from 2011 (118,440 procedures) to 2012 (126,000 procedures).
 Of course, all patients want to have that ideal face that is immortalized in music and film.
 Most patients do indeed see results that meet their goals.

 However, in some cases, the initial surgery may not produce the results the patient intended.
-It may be that not enough excess facial skin was removed or that the results did not last as long or produce the desired effect.
+It may be that not enough excess facial skin was removed or that the results did not last as long or have the desired effect.
 Regardless of the cause, an unsuccessful initial facelift procedure can be anywhere from frustrating to devastating for the patient.
-Fortunately, for those patients who opt for a second, revision facelift procedure, Dr. Vincent Marin is expertly trained in this highly specialized procedure.
+Fortunately, for those patients who opt for a revision facelift procedure, Dr. Vincent Marin is expertly trained in this highly specialized procedure.

 Causes for a Facelift Revision Procedure

 The most common overall cause for a revision facelift procedure is that the face has begun sagging.
 Most well-performed facelift procedures will last about ten years.
 Patients may wish to undergo the procedure again at that time.